Lou Reed: 2000–2012: Rock and ambient experimentation

 In February 2000, Reed worked with Robert Wilson at the Thalia Theater again, on POEtry, another production inspired by the works of a 19th-century writer, this time Edgar Allan Poe.
 In April 2000, Reed released Ecstasy.
 In January 2003, Reed released a 2-CD set, The Raven, based on POEtry.
 The album consists of songs written by Reed and spoken-word performances of reworked and rewritten texts of Edgar Allan Poe by actors, set to electronic music composed by Reed.
-It features Willem Dafoe, David Bowie, Steve Buscemi, and Ornette Coleman.
+It features Willem Dafoe, David Bowie, Steve Buscemi, and Reed's idol Ornette Coleman.
 A single disc CD version of the album, focusing on the music, was also released.
 (Note: In 2011, Reed developed the CD into an illustrated book, with art by Lorenzo Mattotti, published by Fantagraphics.)

 In May 2000, Reed performed before Pope John Paul II at the Great Jubilee Concert in Rome.
-In 2001, Reed made a cameo appearance in the movie adaptation of Prozac Nation.
-On October 6, 2001, the New York Times published a Reed poem called "Laurie Sadly Listening" in which he reflects on the September 11 attacks (also referred to as 9/11).
-Incorrect reports of Reed's death were broadcast by numerous US radio stations in 2001, caused by a hoax email (purporting to be from Reuters) which said he had died of a drug overdose.
+In 2001, Reed made a cameo appearance in the film adaptation of Prozac Nation.
+On October 6, 2001, The New York Times published Reed's "Laurie Sadly Listening", a poem in which he reflects on the September 11 attacks.
+Incorrect reports of Reed's death were broadcast by numerous U.S. radio stations in 2001, caused by a hoax email (purporting to be from Reuters) which said he had died of a drug overdose.
 In April 2003, Reed began a world tour featuring the cellist Jane Scarpantoni and singer Anohni.

 In 2003, Reed released a book of photographs, Emotions in Action.
 This comprised an A4-sized book called Emotions and a smaller one called Actions laid into its hard cover.
 In January 2006, he released a second book of photographs, Lou Reed's New York.
 A third volume, Romanticism, was released in 2009.